UCL-Biosciences/UCL-Biosciences-Image-Analysis/README.md

 ### Datasets
-We will use a combination of [publicly available benchmark datasets](https://bbbc.broadinstitute.org/image_sets) and data generated within Biosciences to test and demonstrate pipelines.
+We will use a combination of [publicly available benchmark datasets](https://bbbc.broadinstitute.org/image_sets) and data generated within UCL Biosciences to test and demonstrate pipelines.

 The latest 3d multichannel dataset used for developing a pipeline can be found here: [EBI BioImage Archive: S-BIAD1272](https://www.ebi.ac.uk/biostudies/bioimages/studies/S-BIAD1272?query=3D%2C%20confocal).
 Note, that this dataset is available as multi-well experiment in LIF format.
 In order to use the data, .lif files were converted to .tif files, using Macro_tiff.ijm (**Instructions to be added**).